Table of Contents

 You may find it hard to move your head after a car crash because your neck feels stiff or sore.
 Sometimes, the pain gets worse when you tilt or turn your head.
 It can also spread to your shoulders and arms.
 Your range of motion may be limited if moving your head is difficult or painful.

 A neck injury doesn’t just stop at pain and stiffness.
 Your body may exhibit other signs that should not be ignored.
-Here are some common signs of a neck injury you need to watch out for:
+Here are some common signs of a neck injury to watch out for:

-• Nerve-Related Symptoms — Compression of the nerves in your neck can cause numbness, tingling, or a “pins-and-needles” sensation in your neck, shoulders, arms, or upper back.
+- Nerve-Related Symptoms — Compression of the nerves in your neck can cause numbness, tingling, or a “pins-and-needles” sensation in your neck, shoulders, arms, or upper back.
 You may also experience muscle weakness in these areas, making moving or lifting things harder.

-• Emotional And Cognitive Signs — Difficulty concentrating, forgetfulness, or thinking disorders can be emotional and mental signs of a neck injury.
+- Emotional and Cognitive Signs — Difficulty concentrating, forgetfulness, or thinking disorders can be emotional and mental signs of a neck injury.
 A concussion or stress from the accident can cause these symptoms.
 You may also experience emotional changes such as irritability, moodiness, or depression.

-• Other Possible Symptoms of A Neck Injury — Neck injuries can lead to trouble sleeping, often due to pain or stress.
+- Other Possible Symptoms of a Neck Injury — Neck injuries can lead to trouble sleeping, often due to pain or stress.
 You might also experience hoarseness or difficulty swallowing if the injury affects your throat.
 Additionally, visible bruising or swelling around the neck can be a physical sign of the injury.

 How Common Are Neck Injuries In Car Accidents?